rowanmanning/thingme/README.md

 Build web-services for finding and randomizing things, similar to [pugme][pugme].
 Thingme generates endpoints for you, and serves static data in an easy-to-consume JSON API.

+For an example of a web-service built with Thingme, see http://dogeme.rowanmanning.com/ ([repo][dogeme]).

 **Current Version:** *1.0.0-beta.3*
 **Build Status:** [![Build Status][travis-img]][travis]
 **Node Support:** *0.10*